 The Farm in the Green Mountains

-by Alice Herdan-Zuckmayer, translated from the German by Ida H. Washington and Carol E. Washington, introduction by Elisa Albert
+by Alice Herdan-Zuckmayer, introduction by Elisa Albert, translated from the German by Ida H. Washington and Carol E. Washington, introduction by Elisa Albert

 The Farm in the Green Mountains is the story of a family finding home—halfway across the world from their homeland.